Japan top firms to raise pay but benefit seen blunted by sales tax hike

-Toyota (7203.T), Hitachi Ltd (6501.T) and Panasonic Corp (6752.T) will be among the firms announcing their responses to union pay demands after a year of soaring profits thanks to the weak yen and massive stimulus policies of Prime Minister Shinzo Abe.
+Toyota, Hitachi Ltd and Panasonic Corp will be among the firms announcing their responses to union pay demands after a year of soaring profits thanks to the weak yen and massive stimulus policies of Prime Minister Shinzo Abe.

 "It's impossible for wage hikes to totally offset the impact of the sales tax hike," said Hisashi Yamada, chief economist at the Japan Research Institute.
 "It's hard to think wage hikes would spread among small firms as much as big firms."